JakeTruscott/jaketruscott.github.io/_pages/cv.md

 Works In Progress
 ======
-* Supreme Windfall: Organized Certiorari Efforts at the Supreme Court
+*Tipping The Hand: Rhetoric as a Predictor of Coalitions in Supreme Court Oral Arguments *Supreme Windfall: Organized Certiorari Efforts at the Supreme Court *Do Oral Arguments Influence the Language of Majority Opinions?
+Co-Authors: Dr. Bryce Dietrich (Purdue University) and Dr. Maya Sen (Harvard University)
+* Untitled Research Using C-SPAN Archives.
+Co-Author: Dr. Bryce Dietrich (Purdue University)
+* Ideological Congruence and Judicial Departures from the U.S. Courts of Appeals.
+Co-Author: Dr. Richard Vining (University of Georgia)
 * Public Perceptions of the Supreme Court’s Shadow Docket on Social Media.
-(Co-Author: EmiLee Smart - University of Kentucky)
+Co-Author: EmiLee Smart (University of Kentucky)
-* The Utility of Lagged Independent Variables for Causal Inference (Co-Author: Dr. Garrett Vande Kamp - University of Georgia)
+* The Utility of Lagged Independent Variables for Causal Inference.
+Co-Author: Dr. Garrett Vande Kamp (University of Georgia)
-* Speaking the Same Language?
-Analyzing the Rhetorical Behaviors of Supreme Court Oral Arguments

 Media Coverage